elanmed/ff.nvim/README.md

   - `fd` is executed once and cached when `setup()` is called
   - Frecency scores are calculated once and cached when `find()` is called
   - Info on open buffers are pulled once and cached when `find()` is called
-  - Icons are cached by extension to avoid calling `mini.icons` when possible
   - Results are cached for each user input (instant backspace search)
 - A max of `vim.g.ff.max_results_rendered` results are rendered in the results window, preventing unecessary highlighting
+- Only the icons for the top `vim.g.ff.max_results_rendered` results are calculated
 - Icons and highlights can be disabled for especially large codebases

 With these optimizations in place, I average around 20ms per keystroke on a codebase of 60k files.